 3. Elbow Dysplasia

 While not always the case, Elbow Dysplasia can be diagnosed in puppies as young as four to 18 months of age.
 Acute Elbow Dysplasia can also occur in large breed dogs which is characterized by its sudden onset.
-Surgery is usually used to correct Elbow Dysplasia, but if your dog is not a surgical candidate elbow braces can be used to manage Elbow Dysplasia.
+Surgery is usually used to correct Elbow Dysplasia, but if your dog is not a surgical candidate then Custom Dog Elbow Braces can be used to manage Elbow Dysplasia.

 If your dog suddenly starts limping or avoiding putting pressure on one leg, a partial ligament tear might be to blame.
 Partial ligament tears can be caused by sudden trauma or by repeated highly strenuous activity such as jumping for balls.
 Large breed dogs tend to suffer higher rate of partial ligament tears, additionally, overweight

-Depending on their severity partial ligament tears can be treated by limiting mobility of the affected limbs.
-This can be achieved by using a brace to keep you pet from using their injured appendage.
+Depending on their severity, partial ligament tears can be treated by limiting mobility of the affected limbs.
+This can be achieved by using a Custom Brace to keep you pet from using their injured appendage.
 If the ligament tear is more advanced, surgery may be needed to correct the injury.

 Put simply, Luxating patella means that your dog’s kneecap (patella) has been dislocated or shifted out of position (luxating/luxation).
 The causes of a luxated patella can either be genetic and/or traumatic.

-As with human and dislocated knees, every case is different.
+As with human knees, every person is different and the same goes for dogs.
 What might be a one time ordeal of one dog can turn out to be a chronic condition in another.
 Some dogs can live their lives with luxating their patella only once where for other dogs the threat of a luxated patella is constant.
-Dogs who do not have a backward facing patella are at a greater risk of injury.
-A common luxating patella can be treated with a stifle brace.
-This usually pertains to grade 1 or 2 luxations.
+A common luxating patella can be treated with a Custom Dog Knee Brace.
+This usually pertains to grade 1 or 2 luxation.
 Braces cannot control the patella directly, since the patella is such a small bone, but a brace can reduce the amount of luxation by preventing the ranges of motion where the luxation occur.
 A more severe or chronically luxating patellar condition may require surgical intervention.

 There are many solutions to your dog’s new found loss of mobility.
 In most cases a loss of mobility does not need to be a permanent way of life.
 At Animal Ortho Care we specialize in providing the highest quality Orthotics and Prosthetics to assist your pet in regaining his/her quality of life.
 Our devices can be used to correct or accommodate the effects of trauma, illness or old age.
 Let our experts help you dog walk onto the road to recovery today.